103 English Idioms You Should Know to Sound Fluent

-You accidentally knock over a bowl of beans and they all spill out.
-Think of this image and you’ll remember that spill the beans means to accidentally or prematurely give out information that’s supposed to be kept secret.
+To spill the beans is to accidentally or prematurely give out information that’s supposed to be kept secret.

-Imagine a basket of apples with one rotten apple inside.
-This picture will help you remember that a bad apple is someone who creates problems or trouble, or is a bad influence on the other people in a group.
+If you have a basket of apples and one of them is rotten, the rot can spread quickly to the rest.
+Idiomatically, a bad apple is a person who creates problems or is a bad influence on the other people in a group.

-Bread and butter is a basic food that many of us eat.
-So the idiom bread and butter refers to a job that makes the money you need to live and afford basic necessities like food, housing, etc.
+Bread and butter are some of the most basic food items that one can live on.
+The idiom bread and butter refers to a job that makes the money you need to live and afford basic necessities like food, housing, etc.

 To buy a lemon means to buy something (usually a motor vehicle) that doesn’t work well and is therefore worthless.

 Is it easy to crack open a nut?
-Not always.
-Well, a hard nut to crack refers to a person who’s difficult to deal with or to get to know or get information out of.
+Well, a hard nut to crack refers to a person who’s difficult to get to know or get information out of.
 (Also appears as a tough nut to crack.)